Imagen dinámica

 Historically, illustrators and comic book artists have worked with image reduction, as originals are usually larger than the final printed version.
 However, the concept can be abstract until you face real production situations.

 This is where pixel art comes into play as an invaluable pedagogical tool.
 Video game culture has familiarized us with different image qualities, allowing us to intuitively appreciate and understand how pixel definition works.
-This familiarity provides us with an accessible starting point to understand the principles of reduction and definition in digital art.
+This familiarity provides us with an accessible starting point for understanding the principles of reduction and definition in digital art.

 Evolution of definition in pixel art

 The evolution of pixel art in video games offers us a fascinating timeline to study this concept.
-From the first Arcade, Atari, or Family Game games, where the definition was extremely low (the first Mario Bros had a size of just 16 x 32 pixels), through the era of Sega Genesis and the first PlayStation, to current games with resolutions of 1920 x 1080 pixels or more, we can observe how visual representation has evolved in the digital medium.
+From the first Arcade, Atari, or Nintendo Entertainment System games, where the definition was extremely low (the first Mario Bros had a size of just 16 x 32 pixels), through the Sega Genesis and first PlayStation era, to current games with resolutions of 1920 x 1080 pixels or more, we can observe how visual representation has evolved in the digital medium.

 Want to take your pixel art skills to the next level?
 Discover specialized resources here.
 You’ll learn advanced techniques to maximize the visual impact of each pixel in your creations, allowing you to tell complex stories with minimal elements.